 |

-Truth! stark, naked truth, is the
+Truth! stark, naked truth,

-word.
+is the word.

 My maiden name was Frances Hill.

-I was
+I was born at

-born at a small village
+a small village near

-believe, extremely honest.
+extremely honest.

-My education, till past fourteen, was no better
+My education, till past fourteen, was no better than very

-than very vulgar; reading, or rather spelling, an illegible scrawl, and
+vulgar; reading, or rather spelling, an illegible scrawl, and

 a little ordinary plain work composed

-the whole system of it; and then all my
+the whole system of it; and then all

-foundation in virtue was no other than a total ignorance of vice, and the shy
+was no other than a total ignorance of

-timidity general to our sex, in the
+vice, and the shy timidity general to our sex, in

-tender stage of life when objects alarm or frighten more by their
+objects alarm or frighten more by their

 novelty than anything else.